asyml/texar/examples/hierarchical_dialog/README.md

 Here:
 + `--config_model` specifies the model config.
 Note not to include the `.py` suffix.

-This example provides two configs `biminor` and `uniminor`, in which a bidirectional/unidirectional RNN is used as the utterance-level encoder respectively.
+This example provides two configs `biminor` and `uniminor`, in which a bidirectional/unidirectional RNN is used as the utterance-level encoder respectively, while other configurations remain the same.

 ## Results